 Nerve plants can live for approximately 3 to 5 years when grown indoors.
 Nerve plants stay compact throughout their lives and rarely grow higher than 6 inches tall.
 However, they can spread up to 18 inches wide by trailing their stems over the lip of their pot.

-Key Factors That Contribute to the Longevity of Nerve Plants
+Key Factors That Contribute to Longevity

-Nerve plants require bright, indirect or filtered sunlight to thrive.
+Nerve plants require bright, indirect, or filtered sunlight to thrive.
 Partial shade also works well, especially if you’re growing them outside.
 East-facing windows provide the ideal amount of sunlight.
 Keep nerve plants at least 3 feet away from the window to give them indirect light.

 Temperature and Humidity